Deng Xiaoping: Export focus

-Treaty of Peace and Friendship between Japan and the People's Republic of China is an ongoing pact between the two nations to this day.
+The Treaty of Peace and Friendship between Japan and the People's Republic of China is an ongoing pact between the two nations to this day.
 Article 1 of the treaty describes mutual respect for sovereignty and territorial integrity, mutual non-aggression, and mutual non-interference in internal affairs.
 Article 2 proclaims anti-hegemony.
 Article 3 discusses the further development of economic and cultural relations between the two countries, and Article 4 addresses the relationship of this treaty with third countries.
 Although it took six years from the restoration of diplomatic relations for the peace treaty negotiations to be concluded as the "anti-hegemony" clause and the "third country" clause were considered the most contentious, the agreement still informs much of contemporary Sino-Japanese relations.
 By participating in such export-led growth, China was able to step up the Four Modernizations by attaining certain foreign funds, market, advanced technologies and management experiences, thus accelerating its economic development.
 From 1980, Deng attracted foreign companies to a series of Special Economic Zones, where foreign investment and market liberalization were encouraged.

 The reforms sought to improve labor productivity.
 New material incentives and bonus systems were introduced.
 Rural markets selling peasants' homegrown products and the surplus products of communes were revived.
 Not only did rural markets increase agricultural output, they stimulated industrial development as well.
 With peasants able to sell surplus agricultural yields on the open market, domestic consumption stimulated industrialization as well and also created political support for more difficult economic reforms.

 There are some parallels between Deng's market socialism especially in the early stages, and Vladimir Lenin's NEP as well as those of Nikolai Bukharin's economic policies, in that both foresaw a role for private entrepreneurs and markets based on trade and pricing rather than central planning.
 As academics Christopher Marquis and Kunyuan Qiao observe, Deng had been present in the Soviet Union when Lenin implemented the NEP, and it is reasonable to infer that it may have impacted Deng's view that markets could exist within socialism.
 In first meeting between Deng and Armand Hammer, Deng pressed the industrialist and former investor in Lenin's Soviet Union for as much information on the new economic policy as possible.

+Stepping back from the front

+By 13th Party Congress in 1987, Deng is trying to push the party elders to step back and elevate more younger officials to held important roles.
+After the 13th Party Congress, Deng himself alongside with Chen Yun, Li Xiannian all left the central committee and Politburo Standing Committee.
+Other elders such as Peng Zhen and Deng Yingchao fully retired from politics.
+However, Deng still maintained his position as Chairman of the central military committee.